Scille/parsec-cloud/docs/rfcs/1017-web-client-allowed-on-per-org-basis.md

 }
 ```

-- Add a `client_source_strategy` column to the  `organization` table in the datamodel.
+- Add a `allowed_client_agent` column to the `organization` table in the datamodel.
-- Add `organization_initial_client_source_strategy` to `BackendConfig`
+- Add `organization_initial_allowed_client_agent` to `BackendConfig`
-- Add `--organization-initial-client-source-strategy` option to run CLI
+- Add `--organization-initial-allowed-client-agent` option to run CLI

-### 3.2 - Administration API related to organization configuration
+### 2.2 - Administration API related to organization configuration

-Add `client_source_strategy` fields to:
+Add `allowed_client_agent` fields to:

 - `GET /administration/organizations/{raw_organization_id}`
 - `PATCH /administration/organizations/{raw_organization_id}`

-### 3.3 - Additional HTTP error code (464: web client not allowed by organization)
+### 2.3 - Additional HTTP error code (464: web client not allowed by organization)

 For each anonymous/authenticated/invited API query, the Parsec server should check the `User-Agent`
 header to ensure respect the organization configuration:

-- If `ClientSourceStrategy` is `NativeOrWeb`, any user-agent is allowed.
+- If allowed client agent is `NativeOrWeb`, any user-agent is allowed.
-- If `ClientSourceStrategy` is `NativeOnly`, only user-agent starting with `Parsec-Client/` is allowed
+- If allowed client agent is `NativeOnly`, only user-agent starting with `Parsec-Client/` is allowed
   (e.g. `Parsec-Client/3.3.2 Windows`).
 Otherwise the request is rejected with HTTP 464.

+> [!NOTE]
-> Note: The HTTP code is specific to the fact the web client is not allowed, not to the fact
+> The HTTP code is specific to the fact the web client is not allowed, not to the fact
-> the client source strategy is not respected.
+> the allowed client agent is not respected.
 The reason for this is twofold:
 >
-> - It makes the HTTP code easier to understand (as the concept of "client source strategy" is not obvious)
+> - It makes the HTTP code easier to understand (as the concept of "allowed client agent" is not obvious)
 > - It simplifies client-side error handling (the client doesn't have to take into account the platform it runs on)

-### 3.4 - Authenticated API `event_listen`
+### 2.4 - Authenticated API `event_listen`

-Add `client_source_strategy` fields to the `OrganizationConfig` event.
+Add `allowed_client_agent` fields to the `OrganizationConfig` event.

 ```json5
 {